BrennerDesign/egofishinggear/_products/ego-s1-genesis-medium-rubber.md

 subheading: 25in Removable Handle — 17in x 19in Hoop
 order_number: 7
 description: >-
-  Best small fishing net on the planet.
+  Best medium fishing net on the planet.
 EGO S1 Genesis Medium Rubber fishing net FLOATS and features a removable handle for component interchangeability.
 categories:
   - s1-nets
 price: 64.99